department-of-veterans-affairs/vagov-content/pages/welcome-kit.md

         description: Apply for vocational rehabilitation services, get support for your Veteran-owned small business, and access other career resources.
       - url: /life-insurance/
         title: Life Insurance
-        description: Explore VA life insurance options for Veterans, Servicemembers, and families.
+        description: Explore VA life insurance options for Veterans, service members, and families.
 Manage your policy online, file claims for benefits, and access helpful resources.
       - url: /pension/
         title: Pension
         description: Apply for monthly payments for wartime Veterans and survivors with limited or no income who meet certain age and disability requirements.